AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Searching.md

 ---------------

 When performing a search, the query is tokenized into words.
 The rules around how the query string is tokenized can affect the search results.
-Words are extracted by spaces and trailing punctuation, or puctuation followed by a space.
-Embedded punctuation, punctuation surrounded by non punctuation characters without spaces, does not trigger tokenization and is treated as one word, see exmaple below.
+Words are extracted by spaces and trailing punctuation, or punctuation followed by a space.
+Embedded punctuation, punctuation surrounded by non punctuation characters without spaces, does not trigger tokenization and is treated as one word.
+See example below:

 Phrase | Tokenized
 ----------|-------------------------------------------------------------------